isitLoVe/Atlas/README.md

 # Atlas
+Varua Edition:
+Using a version of Atlas compatible with this version of AtlasLoot the instances were now split into Kalimdor and Eastern Kingdoms and I generally was always fed up of scanning through the list of instances for only the Raids.

+So I added another list with 20 and 40 man raids called "Raids" sorted by progression level.

 Is your loot assignment always taking too long?
 Everytime an item drops someone asks "How much is this?"
 Are your raid leaders debatting the prices in officer chat?